What is the NIS2 Directive?

 - Use encryption to secure data at rest and in transit.

 It is important to assess whether your organization is within the scope of the NIS2 and what your obligations may be.
 The NIS2 may affect your organization if you are a digital service provider, digital infrastructure provider, or an operator of essential services.
-NIS2 applies to any organization with more than 50 employees, whose annual turnover exceeds €10 million, and belongs to one of the following industries:
+NIS2 applies to any organisation with more than 50 employees, whose annual turnover exceeds €10 million, and belongs to one of the following industries:

-- Electronic communications
+- Electronic communication

 - Digital services